 However, if we consider cognitive influencers like bias (unconscious and conscious), we could start to see how many of us have been socialized to assume specific status positions in regards to our perception of someone else’s identity.
 When we look at something simplistic like the gender binary difference between how assertive men and assertive women are received in the work environment, we can start to see that the consequences of occupying a position on the more destructive/dominant end of the spectrum.
 Men tend to be ‘expected to’, possibly ‘allowed to’, occupy that space of directing people in the context of sexism (read: patriarchy).
 Women are not expected or allowed to occupy the destructive/dominant end of the spectrum in terms of directing people and many times endure consequences of varying degrees because of it.
 Men get praised as ‘strong and confident’, and women get cast as ‘cold and bitchy’.
-The joke is that all of us can be all of those things without gender.
+The joke is on us; in that all of us can be all of those things without gender.

 Think about popular representations of different racial and ethnic groups, LGBTQIA+, people with disabilities over time in the United States.
 What are you supposed to do when the very culture you live in is covered and brimming with negative depictions of your identity; when the culture you live in automatically leads to an assumed low status, an othering of some sort?
 Systems get structured to discount you and your worth.
 Those systems then recycle, reinforce, and remake institutions that maintain the stigma and enforce the now assumed dominance of the majority identity.

 This pattern is alive and well in all of us to some degree.
 Because the conversation (race, gender and class most discernibly) has surfaced so obviously during the COVID pandemic, people are in the streets calling for the systems and institutions to be reformatted.
 The people who possess all of the advantages of the current systems and institutions fear the loss of their high status and will fight dirty to keep it.